 The program that does that training is called Heartmath, and I have been using it personally and professionally since 2001.

-I really enjoy being able to cue a coherent heart beat on demand, a heart beat which cues a hormonal bath of DHEA, the anti aging hormone instead of cortisol and adrenalin, which cues up aging and alzheimers if utilized inappropriately by me.
+I really enjoy being able to cue a coherent heart beat on demand, a heart beat which cues a hormonal bath of DHEA, the anti aging hormone instead of cortisol and adrenalin, which cues up aging and alzheimers.

 Relationships have a heart beat.
 The individuals within the relationships have a heart beat.
 If the individuals get their heart beats coherent, then they can attend to the heart beat of the relationship, and keep it coherent.

-Sound like it is too difficult?
+Sound too difficult?
 Actually I have done that with couples sent to me for domestic violence counseling/education.

 I have trained them to make their own heart beat coherent, and then had them hold hands while doing Heartmath, so they could see that there is a heart beat of the relationship which is coherent.